afnog/sse/virtualization/ganeti-exercise.md

 ### Create a Virtual Machine

-Add a hostname (to `/etc/hosts` or to a DNS domain that you control) with a dummy IP address (normally you would give it a static IP address, but we are on a DHCP network with limited IP addresses here).
+Add a hostname (to `/etc/hosts` or to a DNS domain that you control) with a dummy IP address.
 We will use `test.example.com` for this example.

+	192.168.56.21	test.example.com

+Normally you would give it a static IP address, but we are on a DHCP network with limited IP addresses here.

 Use the following command to create a test VM: